TAPPING INTO REGIONAL PARK & RIDE EXPRESS SERVICE

 West Loop Dedicated Bus Lanes

 Texas Department of Transportation's transit improvements connect the Northwest Transit Center to Uptown via the 610 West Loop with elevated dedicated bus lanes, running from north of Woodway Dr. to Post Oak Boulevard.
-The 610 West Loop’s dedicated bus lanes will consist of a two-lane structure allowing buses to move more efficiently and predictably between the Northwest Transit Center and Post Oak Boulevard.
+The 610 West Loop’s dedicated bus lanes consist of a two-lane structure allowing METRORapid to move more efficiently and predictably between the Northwest Transit Center and Post Oak Boulevard.